What is your Information Night schedule?

 How much is tuition?

+See our enrollment page for details.
 Please inquire about the most updated tuition rates at our Information Night or via email.
 There is only one full-time tuition price plus an additional lunch fee.

 Does my child need to be potty trained?